davideicardi/live-plugin-manager/README.md

 - `pluginsPath`: plugins installation directory (default to .\plugins)
 - `npmRegistryUrl`: npm registry to use (default to https://registry.npmjs.org)
 - `npmRegistryConfig`: npm registry configuration see [npm-registry-client config](https://github.com/npm/npm-registry-client)
+- `ignoredDependencies`: array of string or RegExp with the list of dependencies to ignore, default to `@types/*`
+- `staticDependencies`: object with an optional list of static dependencies that can be used to force a dependencies to be ignored and loaded from this list

 ### pluginManager.installFromNpm(name: string, version = "latest"): Promise\<IPluginInfo\>)